Postgraduate Study in Religion

 Full year

-Research Essay
+Research Dissertation

 ^ Top of page

-Master of Arts in Religious Studies by thesis alone.
+Master of Arts (Thesis) in Religious Studies

 If a student has an Honours degree in Religious Studies or has done a PGDipArts, they may proceed to an MA by thesis alone.
-The thesis is 40,000 words, written over a minimum of one year and a maximum of four years part-time.
+The MA(Thesis) is 40,000 words, written over a minimum of one year and a maximum of four years part-time.
 Supervision is provided for by the Department.
-Students do not have to be in Dunedin to do these degrees, but where they are outside of Dunedin satisfactory supervision arrangements must be made.
+Students do not have to be in Dunedin to do these degrees, but where they are outside of Dunedin satisfactory supervision arrangements must be agreed.

 Further information about the Master of Arts (MA) is available on the University website.